Jews -- Colorado -- Charities

 Overview The American Jewish Committee is a global Jewish advocacy organization established in 1906 in response to recent anti-Semitism and pogroms Russia.
 It aims to defend Jewish civil rights.
 Collection contains by-laws, minutes, agendas, membership information, programs, publications, photographs, awards, certificates, and business plans related to the American Jewish Committee Colorado Chapter from 1967 through 2013 when the chapter's Denver branch was closed.

 Overview The Bikur Cholim Society, Hebrew for "visiting the sick," refers to the mitzvah (Jewish religious commandment) to visit and extend aid to the sick.
 The Bikur Cholim Society dates back to the Middle Ages.
 In 1915, the Colorado Women's Bikur Cholim Society and continued to around 1990.
 A Denver Bikur Cholim Society exists today and provides many services in addition to those involving health care.
 The collection consists of a box of alphebetized note cards with payment records, including Mrs. Ira...

 Overview Soviet Jews who wanted to emigrate from the Soviet Union were known as "Refuseniks."
-American Jewish students formed the Student Struggle for Soviet Jewry (SSSJ) in 1964 and the American Jewish Committee on Soviet Jewry (AJCSI) was also organized that year.
+American Jewish students formed the Struggle for Soviet Jewry (SSSJ) in 1964 and the American Jewish Committee on Soviet Jewry (AJCSI) was also organized that year.
 Rabbi Samuel Adelman, rabbi of the BMH synagogue, spoke at Temple Emanuel and urged the liberal congregation to help Soviet Jews.
-Rabbi Raymond Zwerin, Sheldon Steinhauser, and Lillian Hoffman formed what became the Colorado Committee of...
+Rabbi Raymond Zwerin, Sheldon Steinhauser, and Lillian Hoffman formed what became the Colorado Committee of Concern for...